Christopher-DSA/SQL-Project/cleaning_data.md

 SELECT LTRIM(product_variant) FROM all_sessions_backup WHERE product_variant != '(not set)'
 ```

-### We can now put everything together to create a cleaned table.
+### We can now put everything together to create a cleaned "all_sessions" table.
 ``` sql
 CREATE TABLE cleaned_all_sessions AS
   SELECT